Kuzirashi/ckb-voting/README.md

 2. 2 Cells of this type need to be passed as input when Settling the vote.
 3. If Vote Cell is used in conjunction with Core Cell in the same transaction Vote Cell args should be the same as Core Cell args.

-## Voting Token
+## Simple User Defined Token (SUDT)

-Token Type Script is based on SUDT.
+Token Type Script is SUDT.
 It is possible to mint, transfer and burn this token.
-Altough there are no restrictions or minting the token if the Type Script args are different than Core or Vote cells it won't be possible to vote, so only original tokens created in the same transaction as Core and Vote cells are possible to use.

 Lock Script: Anyone Can Pay
-Type Script: Voting User Defined Token

 ### Type Script

-Cell args should be exactly the same as Core Cell's args.
+- code_hash: sudt type script
+- args: owner lock script hash

 ### Data